graze/standards/README.md

 2. Short array syntax (`[]` instead of `array()`) MUST be used.
 3. All PHP code MUST adhere to the [PSR-4 Autoloading](http://www.php-fig.org/psr/psr-4/) Standard.
 4. Variable names MUST be camelCase and not snake_case or StUdLyCaSe or UpperCamelCase.
+  1. Acronyms MUST be treated as normal words. `xmlHttpRequest` not `XMLHTTPRequest`.
 5. Scripts MUST be named in camelCase describing their primary function.
 6. Non-static functions MUST NOT be called statically.
 7. Static functions MUST NOT be called non-statically.